ComputerLars/thesyntheticparty/README.md

 This repository is intended for researchers, political theorists, data scientists, and artists interested in the intersection of AI, democracy, and art.
 To use the datasets and materials:

 _Clone the Repository_: Use Git or checkout with SVN using the web URL: git clone https://github.com/YourRepository/thesyntheticparty.git

 _Explore the Contents_: Navigate through the directories to find datasets, visualizations, and analyses.

-_Read the Documentation_: Each dataset and visualization is accompanied by comprehensive documentation explaining its context and usage.
+_Read the Documentation_: Each folder is accompanied by concise documentation explaining its context and usage.

 **Contributing**